tonytvo/blog-generator/content/blog/effective-typescript/index.md

 //    ~~~ Argument of type 'readonly [10, 20, 30]' is not assignable to
 //        parameter of type 'readonly [number, number]'
 //          Source has 3 element(s) but target allows only 2.
+// const contexts can neatly solve issues around losing context in inference, but they do have an unfortunate downside, if you make a mistake in the definition (say you add a third element to the tuple), then the error will be flagged at the call site, not at the definition.
+This may be confusing, especially if the error in a deeply nested object that's used for from where it's defined.
+For this reason, it's preferable to use the inline form or apply a type declaration.
 ```

 [💻 playground](https://www.typescriptlang.org/play/?ts=5.4.5#code/GYVwdgxgLglg9mABABwIZgCpwBQHcAWApgE6EBcipqAJggDYCeiA2mCALYBGJANIm1xIBdAJSIA3ogD0AKkQA6RYhlTEAXwBQEBAGcoiOnAiIAvCwCMABj4Ama4gDMloYlQ7E2sHoDciaapJiOGJEGHcqOkZEIlJ5DTRMHEMIEW8NKVU-RAA-XMQAQWIAcw5CMH04YEQoBmRCRAByKlowKOYrW3snIQbQ9zA4fTcdGCKwVE46eqg4dMysrLRiVHZCKBJESura+qbCGnomVg5uYj4BU565hZvEAGU4EGIIevw3R0RCKdXy7B0xTggfRQVDFNauSJwXDuQ6IGxxIA)